WISDEM/ORBIT/docs/_docs/phases/install/array/doc_ArrayCableInstall.rst

    {
        'array_system': {
-           # 'strategy': 'lay'     # Vessel will lay the cable ont he seafloor
+           # 'strategy': 'lay'     # Vessel will lay the cable on the seafloor
            # 'strategy': 'bury'    # Vessel will perform the burying operations
            'strategy': 'lay_bury'  # Vessel will perform simultaneous lay/bury operations